 Worn: should be taken off for security screening.

 Customs Warning: Shock collars are illegal to import in some countries.
 There is generally no exception for human use only.

 |Medicine||Viagra and other erection aids are usually prescription medicines.
 Standard rules for posession and importation of personal medicine apply.|

 |Military equipment||Military equipment and parts of them are subject to international controls.
 In the US, International Traffic in Arms Regulations (ITAR) regulates the movement of such goods.
 There is no exception for personal use.
 The list of items controlled is surprisingly large, and found in the United States Munitions List.|

 |Whips, crops, batons, stun guns, other weapons||Checked luggage: No restrictions.

 Hand luggage: Weapons or objects potentially usable as weapons are not allowed.

-Customs Warning: Stun gun possession is illegal in many countries around the world.
+Customs Warning: Public possession of offensive weapons is illegal in many countries around the world.